amandaguglieri/hackinglife/docs/access-control-list-abuse.md

 # First import PowerView module
 Import-Module .\PowerView.ps1

+# Dump all ACLs of a user:
+Get-ObjectAcl -Identity stephanie

+# BUT THAT can be overwhelming, we may take another approach, equally overwhelming:
-# Obtain the SID of the user you have control on, for instance wley, and set it to variable $sid
+# 1. Obtain the SID of the user you have control on, for instance wley, and set it to variable $sid
 $sid = Convert-NameToSid wley

-#  Find all domain objects that our user has rights over
+#  2. And find all domain objects that our user has rights over
+powerhsell -ep bypass
+Import-Module .\PowerView.ps1
 Get-DomainObjectACL -ResolveGUIDs -Identity * | ? {$_.SecurityIdentifier -eq $sid}
 # -ResolveGUIDs: PowerView flag that will return the ObjectAceType property in a readable way and not as a GUID value that is not human readable.

+# Let's see if we only want to lists objects which your user has Force-Change-Password right over.
+# First, get your current user’s sid by executing `whoami /user`.
+$sid = Convert-NameToSid $userSamAccountName

-# Lists of objects which you have Force-Change-Password right over.
-First, get your current user’s sid by executing `whoami /user`, import powerview, then execute the below command to get the list of objects on which you have _Force-Change-Password_.
+# 2. Then  import powerview and execute the below command to get the list of objects on which you have "Force-Change-Password".
+powerhsell -ep bypass
+Import-Module .\PowerView.ps1
-get-objectacl -resolveguids | ? {($_.securityidentifier -eq "[your_current_user_sid]") -and ($_.objectacetype -eq "User-Force-Change-Password")}
+Get-ObjectAcl -ResolveGuids | ? {($_.securityidentifier -eq "$sid") -and ($_.ObjectAceType -eq "User-Force-Change-Password")}

-# Examine the rights that a user has over a group
+# Let's see if we only want to examine the rights that a user has over a group
 $sid = Convert-NameToSid $userSamAccountName Get-DomainObjectACL -Identity "$groupName" -ResolveGUIDs | ? {$_.SecurityIdentifier -eq $sid}